jzurner1/cyber_learning_path/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/joe-zurner/)!

 # Introduction
 My name is Joseph Zurner and I am a cybersecurity student at Harford Community College.
 I am planning on switching to a four-year university in the fall of 2022, but until then, I will be creating some groundwork to familiarize myself with the field.
 As of writing this introduction I have some knowledge of cybersecurity, mainly from websites such as TryHackMe and a couple classes I have taken, but my goal is to get ahead and earn some certifications before graduation.
 This checklist was made to organize my learning path so I know where I stand as well as giving readers a way to follow along.
-I plan to learn three or more concepts each week but this may change as I am currently taking 19 credits and don't have too much free time.
+I plan to learn five or more concepts each week but this may change as I am currently busy with college.